 His resume and confidence convinced Lavin, but just as important were Appell’s willingness to train the Preservation Virginia archaeologists in conservation techniques.

 “The thing I do that is different is that I don’t just tell people things, I work with them,” Appell said.
 “This is right up my alley.
 I collaboratively work with people…Whatever needs people have I will blend in and work with them and complement their skills.”

 He added that the Preservation Virginia archaeologists are very skilled, but lacked the specified experience in dealing with large tombstones.

 The first challenge the team faced was moving the massive stone off the church floor and onto a surface where they could begin to conserve it.
 The stone was cracked into several large pieces which made the process easier; however, nearly half the stone remained in one piece, which required special rigging from Appell to move.

 “It took a lot of muscling and time and wedging and prying to slowly move it up the ramp,” said Mary Anna Hartley, Preservation Virginia Field Supervisor.
 “Each of the pieces were light enough for one or two people to lift it onto the cart, except that last part took about five.”

-Appell said he and other propped the largest stone piece up against the church wall, then built a wooden platform beneath it.
+Appell said he and the others propped the largest stone piece up against the church wall, then built a wooden platform beneath it.
 The stone was carefully lowered onto the platform, which was leveraged up the wooden ramp.